HomeArchitectureWhat is the Future of Concrete in Architecture?

 Gothic Construction Techniques Inspire ETH Zurich’s Lightweight Concrete Floor Slabs .
 Image via Block Research Group

 More recently, the institution has also showcased the potential of 3D printed concrete.
 The “Concrete Choreography” installation at Riom, Switzerland, presented the first robotically 3D printed concrete stage, consisting of columns fabricated without formwork.
 In collaboration with the Origen Festival in Riom, Switzerland, the installation features nine 2.7-meter-tall columns, individually designed with custom software and fabricated with a new robotic 3D printing process developed by ETH Zurich with the support of NCCR DFAB.
-The hollow concrete structures are printed to allow materials to be strategically used, allowing for a more sustainable approach to concrete architecture.
+The process prints hollow concrete structures that use materials strategically, enabling a more sustainable approach to concrete architecture.
 In addition, the computationally-designed material ornament and surface texture exemplify the versatility and significant aesthetic potential 3D concrete printing holds when used in large scale structures.

 It is clear, therefore, that there are numerous potential futures for concrete to continue as a material of choice in the design and construction industry.
 Having shaped our cities for centuries, and facilitating rapid expansions and new heights, it is now time to consider how materials such as concrete can continue to support innovation, by being the subject of innovation themselves.
 The challenge for architects will be to ensure that such innovative solutions, with the potential to fundamentally change how we do or do not use concrete, begins to become accepted in a traditionally conservative industry.
-Otherwise, it is clear that the environmental impact of concrete as it is currently constituted will see the material overtaken by its green competitors.
+Otherwise, the environmental impact of concrete in its current form will cause green competitors to overtake it.

 RELATED ARTICLES